Affouetemma/taskngo/README.md

 TaskNGO is open-source software licensed under the [MIT License](./LICENSE).

+## Author
+Affouet Emmanuella Ouattara

 ## Acknowledgments

-- Inspired by productivity apps and tools for personal task management.
+- Inspired by productivity apps and tools for personal task management
+- Built with modern React practices and real-time task management features

 ---